-12. LIABILITY
+LIABILITY

-- 12.1 Each Party shall be liable to the other Party/ies for any damages it causes the other Party/ies by any breach of these clauses. - 12.2 The Data Importer shall be liable to the data subject, and the data subject shall be entitled to receive compensation, for any material or non-material damages the Data Importer or its sub-processor causes the data subject by breaching the third-party beneficiary rights under these clauses. - 12.3 Notwithstanding clause 12.2, the Data Exporter shall be liable to the data subject, and the data subject shall be entitled to receive compensation, for any material or non-material damages the Data Exporter or the Data Importer (or its sub- processor) causes the data subject by breaching the third-party beneficiary rights under these clauses.
-This is without prejudice to the liability of the Data Exporter and, where the Data Exporter is a processor acting on behalf of a controller, to the liability of the controller under Regulation (EU) 2016/679 or Regulation (EU) 2018/1725, as applicable. - 12.4 The Parties agree that if the Data Exporter is held liable under clause 12.3 for damages caused by the Data Importer (or its sub-processor), it shall be entitled to claim back from the Data Importer that part of the compensation corresponding to the Data Importer's responsibility for the damage. - 12.5 Where more than one Party is responsible for any damage caused to the data subject as a result of a breach of these clauses, all responsible Parties shall be jointly and severally liable and the data subject is entitled to bring an action in court against any of these Parties. - 12.6 The Parties agree that if one Party is held liable under clause 12.5, it shall be entitled to claim back from the other Party/ies that part of the compensation corresponding to its/their responsibility for the damage. - 12.7 The Data Importer may not invoke the conduct of a sub-processor to avoid its own liability.
+- (a) Each Party shall be liable to the other Party/ies for any damages it causes the other Party/ies by any breach of these Clauses - (b) The data importer shall be liable to the data subject, and the data subject shall be entitled to receive compensation, for any material or non-material damages the data importer or its sub-processor causes the data subject by breaching the third-party beneficiary rights under these Clauses. - (c) Notwithstanding paragraph (b), the data exporter shall be liable to the data subject, and the data subject shall be entitled to receive compensation, for any material or non-material damages the data exporter or the data importer (or its sub- processor) causes the data subject by breaching the third-party beneficiary rights under these Clauses.
+This is without prejudice to the liability of the data exporter and, where the data exporter is a processor acting on behalf of a controller, to the liability of the controller under Regulation (EU) 2016/679 or Regulation (EU) 2018/1725, as applicable. - (d) The Parties agree that if the data exporter is held liable under paragraph (c) for damages caused by the data importer (or its subprocessor), it shall be entitled to claim back from the data importer that part of the compensation corresponding to the data importer's responsibility for the damage. - (e) Where more than one Party is responsible for any damage caused to the data subject as a result of a breach of these Clauses, all responsible Parties shall be jointly and severally liable and the data subject is entitled to bring an action in court against any of these Parties. - (f) The Parties agree that if one Party is held liable under paragraph (e), it shall be entitled to claim back from the other Party/ies that part of the compensation corresponding to its/their responsibility for the damage. - (g) The data importer may not invoke the conduct of a sub-processor to avoid its own liability.

-13. SUPERVISION
+SUPERVISION

-Where the Data Exporter is established in an EU Member State: The supervisory authority with responsibility for ensuring compliance by the Data Exporter with Regulation (EU) 2016/679 as regards the data transfer, as indicated in Annex 1.C, shall act as competent supervisory authority.
+(a) [Where the data exporter is established in an EU Member State:] The supervisory authority with responsibility for ensuring compliance by the data exporter with Regulation (EU) 2016/679 as regards the data transfer, as indicated in Annex I.C, shall act as competent supervisory authority.

-Where the Data Exporter is not established in an EU Member State, but falls within the territorial scope of application of Regulation (EU) 2016/679 in accordance with its Article 3(2) and has appointed a representative pursuant to Article 27(1) of Regulation (EU) 2016/679: The supervisory authority of the Member State in which the representative within the meaning of Article 27(1) of Regulation (EU) 2016/679 is established, as indicated in Annex 1.C, shall act as competent supervisory authority.
+[Where the data exporter is not established in an EU Member State, but falls within the territorial scope of application of Regulation (EU) 2016/679 in accordance with its Article 3(2) and has appointed a representative pursuant to Article 27(1) of Regulation (EU) 2016/679:] The supervisory authority of the Member State in which the representative within the meaning of Article 27(1) of Regulation (EU) 2016/679 is established, as indicated in Annex I.C, shall act as competent supervisory authority.

-Where the Data Exporter is not established in an EU Member State, but falls within the territorial scope of application of Regulation (EU) 2016/679 in accordance with its Article 3(2) without however having to appoint a representative pursuant to Article 27(2) of Regulation (EU) 2016/679: The supervisory authority of one of the Member States in which the data subjects whose personal data is transferred under these clauses in relation to the offering of goods or services to them, or whose behaviour is monitored, are located, as indicated in Annex 1.C, shall act as competent supervisory authority.
+[Where the data exporter is not established in an EU Member State, but falls within the territorial scope of application of Regulation (EU) 2016/679 in accordance with its Article 3(2) without however having to appoint a representative pursuant to Article 27(2) of Regulation (EU) 2016/679:] The supervisory authority of one of the Member States in which the data subjects whose personal data is transferred under these Clauses in relation to the offering of goods or services to them, or whose behaviour is monitored, are located, as indicated in Annex I.C, shall act as competent supervisory authority.